BrendenEum/motorVAE/README.md

 module load StdEnv/2020 python/3.9.6 cuda/11.4
 ```

-Activate the environment with `source env/bin/activate`.
-If it's your first time, you'll need to set up the virtual environment and install all the required libraries.
+>*First-time setup*: If it's your first time ever running this code, you'll need to set up the virtual environment and install all the required libraries with (1) `virtualenv --no-download env`, (2) `source env/bin/activate`, (3) `pip install -r requirements.txt`.
+I think `virtualenv` is different on Compute Canada, so you may want to use `venv` on a local computer.
+>
+>If you have issues with installing Compute Canada's versions of the packages, then you might want to run `unset PIP_CONFIG_FILE` and `unset PYTHONPATH` *right after loading the modules*.
+This tells Compute Canada to stop installing their own versions of these libraries, and instead downloads the libraries from PyPI.

+If it's not your first time, you can skip directly to activating the environment.

 ```
-#virtualenv --no-download env
 source env/bin/activate
-#pip install -r requirements.txt
 ```

-If you have issues with installing the Compute Canada versions of the packages, then you might want to try `unset PIP_CONFIG_FILE` and `unset PYTHONPATH` to download the libraries from PyPI instead of pulling from Compute Canada's database.

 Copy-pasta this line of code into the terminal to do all the things!